Question: "Why was Lot's wife turned into a pillar of salt?"

 Answer: Genesis 19 tells the story of the destruction of Sodom and Gomorrah.
 Lot, Abraham’s nephew, lived in Sodom with his family.
 His daughters were engaged to local men.
 Lot was sitting at the gate of Sodom, the area where financial and judicial transactions took place, when two angels came into town.
 Lot invited them to stay with his family.
 After a rather exciting evening, the angels made sure Lot, his wife, and his two daughters left before God destroyed the city (Genesis 19:13).
 As they fled, the angels warned them, “Escape for your life!
 Do not look behind you, and do not stay anywhere in the valley; escape to the mountains, or you will be swept away” (Genesis 19:17).

 The Bible isn’t clear whether Lot’s wife was covered in the salt that rained down with the brimstone or if her remains were dusted with a coating of salt later.
 But it is interesting that she is described as a “pillar.”
-The Hebrew for pillar is natsiyb, which refers to a garrison or a deputy, something set to watch over something else.
+The Hebrew for “pillar” refers to a garrison or a deputy, that is, something set to watch over something else.
 The image of Lot’s wife standing watch over the Dead Sea area—where to this day no life can exist—is a poignant reminder to us not to look back or turn back from the profession of faith we have made, but to follow Christ without hesitation and abide in His love.